carlosedp/morphedit/FeatureList.md

 - [x] Detect if file is longer than 174 seconds and show warning if user wants to truncate it or not
 - [x] Drop file to open when no audio is loaded
 - [x] Indicate if file is being processed (loading, truncating, etc.)
-- [ ] Drop file to open (when an audio is open) (left 2/3s of the waveform view, ask to replace)
+- [ ] Drop file to open (when an audio is open) (ask to replace current or append)
-- [ ] Append audio to existing file by dropping to the right 1/3 of the waveform view (add splice point to it's start)
+- [x] When appending audio, splice points should be appended to the end of the existing audio
+- [x] Drop multiple files to open and create splice points for each file
 - [x] Add/remove splice points to audio using regions
 - [x] Add equal-spaced splice points to audio
 - [ ] Play each splice point in the audio with keyboard shortcuts